The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Conclusion

 \section{Conclusion}

 The main result of this study indicates that using communication models to better understand co-presence in VR seems relevant.
 We propose a methodology that adapts communication models to the specificities of VR systems, with the aim of analyzing the dynamics of social interactions occurring in VR: the Koinos Method.
-The analysis of the two VR experiments using the Koinos Method indicates that the avatar appearance does not seems prior on co-presence level and task completion.
+The analysis of the two VR experiments using the Koinos Method indicates that the avatar's appearance does not affect the co-presence level and task completion in this particular task.
 In addition, our results show that the prejudices and ideas about the virtual collaborator guide the behavior and the perceived experience of social interaction.

-Secondly, the analysis of the VR experiments with communication models leads us to suggest that the co-presence level could depend on the common ground between participants and the communication cues.
+Secondly, the analysis of the VR experiments with communication models suggests that the co-presence level depends on the common ground between participants and the communication cues.
 Co-presence being considered as an indication of the social interaction perceived quality, our results show that with a strong common ground, complex communication cues are not necessary.
 Conversely, with a light or null common ground, with a non-human partner such as an agent, communication cues have to be more complex in order to experience higher co-presence.
-In this case, studying the social representation associated to the non-human partner could help identify which factors could bring this non-human entity more "human".
-In the case of a social interaction with a human entity, an evaluation of the strength of the common ground seems relevant to determine if complex communication cues have to be included; in the objective to bring the perceived quality of social interactions closer to the FtF interactions.
-In this case, we proposed a co-presence equation along with the Common Ground Evaluation Grid, allowing to predict the co-presence level and to identify which factors could help upgrade this level and the social interaction quality.
+In this case, studying the social representation associated with the non-human partner could help identify which factors could bring this non-human entity more "human".
+In the case of a social interaction with a human entity, an evaluation of the strength of the common ground seems relevant to determine if complex communication cues have to be included, with the objective of bringing the perceived quality of social interactions closer to the FtF interactions.
+In this case, we proposed a co-presence equation along with the Common Ground Evaluation Grid, allowing us to predict the co-presence level and to identify which factors could help upgrade this level and the social interaction quality.